thunlp/EntityDuetNeuralRanking/data/README.md

 # Data for Entity-Duet Neural Ranking Model

 ## Download Data
-All data you can find on [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/1f57be663018465ab0ad/).
+All data you can find on [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/1f57be663018465ab0ad/) or [Ali Cloud]( https://thunlp.oss-cn-qingdao.aliyuncs.com/EDRM_data/edrm_data.zip).
 You should download them.

 ## Generate Training Files
 * run ``process.sh`` to generate files for training